milafrerichs/new-mila-frerichs/content/newsletter/2019-09-01-weekly-notes.md

 [![](https://res.cloudinary.com/civicvision/image/upload/f_auto,q_auto,w_auto,dpr_auto,c_limit/milafrerichs.com/newsletter/data-viz/npr-heat-income.png)](https://www.npr.org/2019/09/03/754044732/as-rising-heat-bakes-u-s-cities-the-poor-often-feel-it-most?t=1567964800864)

+Another great collection of small multiples.
+Overall this project is great.
+I love the usage of satellite data to get the temperatures and tailor it to your audience since you can select your won city.
+It's a novel approach to look at temperature and income at the same time.
+And they have their process documented and the code uploaded to GitHub.
+Thanks a lot!

 [https://www.npr.org/2019/09/03/754044732/as-rising-heat-bakes-u-s-cities-the-poor-often-feel-it-most?t=1567964800864](https://www.npr.org/2019/09/03/754044732/as-rising-heat-bakes-u-s-cities-the-poor-often-feel-it-most?t=1567964800864)

 ## [Here’s Who Owns the Most Land in America](https://www.bloomberg.com/graphics/2019-largest-landowners-in-us/)

 [![](https://res.cloudinary.com/civicvision/image/upload/f_auto,q_auto,w_auto,dpr_auto,c_limit/milafrerichs.com/newsletter/data-viz/bloomberg-who-owns-land.png)](https://www.bloomberg.com/graphics/2019-largest-landowners-in-us/)

+I love the annotations and storytelling part.
+You can click on the dots on the right side and it will showcase different owners and the map will center on the region of these properties.
+Well done!

 [https://www.bloomberg.com/graphics/2019-largest-landowners-in-us/](https://www.bloomberg.com/graphics/2019-largest-landowners-in-us/)

 ## [‘Off-the-charts’ heat to affect millions in U.S. in coming decades](https://www.nationalgeographic.com/environment/2019/07/extreme-heat-to-affect-millions-of-americans/?sf215943283=1&sf218432239=1)

 [![](https://res.cloudinary.com/civicvision/image/upload/f_auto,q_auto,w_auto,dpr_auto,c_limit/milafrerichs.com/newsletter/data-viz/off-the-charts-heat.png)](https://www.nationalgeographic.com/environment/2019/07/extreme-heat-to-affect-millions-of-americans/?sf215943283=1&sf218432239=1)

+Using a circle to showcase number of dangerous days is an interesting approach.
+Especially interesting is the way the annotation works.
+They used Seattle for a lengthier explanation of the number underneath the city name because they had enough space to add it.

 [https://www.nationalgeographic.com/environment/2019/07/extreme-heat-to-affect-millions-of-americans/?sf215943283=1&sf218432239=1](https://www.nationalgeographic.com/environment/2019/07/extreme-heat-to-affect-millions-of-americans/?sf215943283=1&sf218432239=1)